 An area of focus expert, in consultation with the Cadre chair, may determine that the appropriate level of assessment is not commensurate with the award amount and either waive or add additional requirements to the level of assessment.
-(September 2017 Trustees Mtg., Dec.
-12)
+Applications that include directed gifts or endowment earnings shall be assessed based upon their total funding, not the award amount.
+(August 2020 Trustees Mtg., Dec.
+14)